lukjak/enmet/README.md

   - `year_from`, `month_from`, `year_to`, `month_to` - time range for album release date
   - `genre` - genre name (substring matching)
   - `release_types` - list of ReleaseType enum members
+- `random_band() -> Band` - get a random band from The Metal Archives.
+This function is used mainly for testing.

 ### Enums
 - `Countries`.
 This is a dynamic enum with available countries.